UWOrbital/OBC-firmware/interfaces/obc_gs_interface/commands/README.md

 }
 ```
 3. The manner in which you do this step depends on if the command your unpacking has additional data or not.
-    1. If your command has no data, simply add a comment saying `// No data to pack`.
+    1. If your command has no data, simply add a comment saying `// No data to unpack`.
     ```c
     // CMD_NAME
     static void unpackCmdNameCmdData(const uint8_t* buffer, uint32_t* offset, cmd_msg_t* cmdMsg) {
       // No data to unpack
     }
     ```
     2. If your command has data, then we need to call data unpack functions in a specific order to unpack the necessary data.
 Like we did in the pack function, make sure to call the right data unpack function for the right datatype.
 For example, `CMD_RTC_SYNC` has additional data, `rtcSync.unixTime` which is a `uint32_t`.
 As such, we would call the `unpackUint32()` function to pack `rtcSync.unixTime` for us into bytes.
-In this case, we will be assigning the return of the data unpack functions to their respective variable in the `cmdMsg` struct (of type `cmd_msg_t`) which is passed into the unpack function as a parameter. **Be sure to call the respective data unpack functions in the order you called the data pack functions in the pack function of the commands.**
+We will be assigning the return of the data unpack functions to their respective variable in the `cmdMsg` struct (of type `cmd_msg_t`) which is passed into the unpack function as a parameter. **Be sure to call the respective data unpack functions in the order you called the data pack functions in the pack function of the commands.**
     ```c
     // CMD_RTC_SYNC
     static void unpackRtcSyncCmdData(const uint8_t* buffer, uint32_t* offset, cmd_msg_t* cmdMsg) {